 Market Purchased Power (Other Purchases) is electric power purchased from other utilities in the wholesale electric market.
 Because we participate in the wholesale energy market, we sell electricity to other utilities and retail customers.
 Not all electricity purchased or generated by Idaho Power is delivered to our retail customers.

-*About the sale of renewable energy credits on LTPs: Idaho Power sells the Renewable Energy Credits (REC) associated with our renewable energy purchases to offset power supply costs and keep customer prices as low as possible.
+*About the sale of renewable energy credits: Idaho Power sells the Renewable Energy Credits (REC) associated with our renewable energy purchases on LTPs and a small portion of our hydro generation to offset power supply costs and keep customer prices as low as possible.
 The buyer of the REC claims the renewable attributes of that energy; therefore, Idaho Power does not represent that this resource mix represents the energy delivered to our customers.

 Idaho Power’s energy mix is among the nation’s cleanest.
 See how we compare.